 However, the IRS has approved some plans whereby the administering company acts as agent for payments to the employees, issuance of W-2 forms and remittances to the IRS.
-Such IRS approved plans, which are still in conformance with the requirements of Section 457 Internal Revenue Code, will be permitted.
+Such IRS approved plans, which are still in conformance with the requirements of the Internal Revenue Code, will be permitted.

 d.
-Maximum Contribution
+Maximum contribution